 \section{Solution to Problem \ref{plm:full}}

 We now turn our attention to the full problem statement in Problem \ref{plm:full}.
-As the problem statement contains $2n$ simultaneous state constraints - $n$ lower bounds and $n$ upper bounds - we will now have $2n$ series of recursively-defined functions.
+As the problem statement contains $2n$ simultaneous state constraints, with $n$ lower bounds and $n$ upper bounds, we must consider $2n$ series of recursively-defined functions.
 For each $j \in \{1, \dots, n\}$, define:

 and

 with some constant parameters $\ubar{\gamma}_{ji}, \ubar{\epsilon}_{ji}, \bar{\gamma}_{ji}, \bar{\epsilon}_{ji} > 0$.
 Then, consider the relative-degree-$i$ safe sets

 and the composite safe set